kotx/koe/README.md

 # koe
 this is just lavalink

-configure `application.yml.example` and rename it.
+configure `application.yml` if you want.

 then you can probably deploy to **fly.io** but first set the `$PORT` and `$PASSWORD` environment variables